WolframResearch/wolfram-library-link-rs/README.md

 This library wraps the Wolfram LibraryLink interface, making it possible to call Rust code from the Wolfram language.

-This library is used for writing Rust programs that can be loaded by the Wolfram language LibraryLink family of functions, specifically by [`LibraryFunctionLoad[]`][ref/LibraryFunctionLoad].
+This library is used for writing Rust programs that can be loaded by the Wolfram Language LibraryLink family of functions, specifically by [`LibraryFunctionLoad[]`][ref/LibraryFunctionLoad].